 This one is something we’ve only discovered recently, in part because of a stupidly long 8.5 hour journey home after a weekend away in the Lake District.
 The solution is simple.
 Rather than sit in the front of the car, join the sprog in the back (obviously that’s if you’re not driving!).

 Sitting in the back next to your little one allows you to be within prime distracting distance.
 As soon as the sprog starts to get grumpy, you can bring out all of your tried and tested parenting moves.
-Blowing raspberries, playing peekaboo, pretending to eat their foot, letting them bite your finger, honking their nose, pulling silly faces, singing, clapping, holding their hand etc etc. The point is that you’re able to distract them and keep them happy as you’re right next to them.
+Blowing raspberries, playing peekaboo, pretending to eat their foot, letting them bite your finger, honking their nose, pulling silly faces, singing, clapping, holding their hand etc etc. The point is that you’re able to distract them and keep the baby happy-ish as you’re right next to them.

 This can be a pretty unforgiving role though, particularly on a long car journey.
 Not only do you have to contend with car sickness as you won’t be used to sitting in the back, but you have to entertain, entertain and entertain.
 Even when you’re at your wits end, the little one’s mood can change so suddenly that you’re required to jump back into action to stop the tears coming.